 - 46.D.
 Exemption: See 45.D.

 - 46.E.
-Clarification to 46.B: I am not permit to construct temples, altars or other objects that could facilitate 46.B
+Clarification to 46.B: I am not permit to construct temples, altars or other objects that could facilitate praying to myself (See 46.B).
+Such items may be constructed to other dieties.

 - 46.F.
 Exclusion: In the event of discovering of someone else forming a religion that would be restricted by Item 46 and its sub parts, I am not obligated to persuade them not to follow their own teachings.